AltoLabs/snappic-magento2/README.md

 ## Installation

-### Configuring the module
+From your Magento 2 root, simply use composer like so:

+      composer require altolabs/snappic-magento2

-Once you have installed the module with Composer, you will need to allow Magento to discover it and be re-compiled:
+Once installed, you will need to allow Magento to discover the module and be
+re-compiled:

     php bin/magento setup:di:compile
     php bin/magento cache:flush && php bin/magento cache:clean